Lichongjie/FSCache/README.md

 # FSCache

-a client on-heap alluxio.client.file.cache for filesystem such as alluxio
+a client on-heap cache module for filesystem such as alluxio